orthopus/01-mechanicals-tools/README.md

 ### D.I.Y Level **⭐**

-**Required devices** : To make your own Tennis Ball Holder, you will need a 3D printer, a metal saw, and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md)).
+**Required components** : To make your own Tennis Ball Holder, you will need a 3D printer, a metal saw, a Tool Holder 3D printed [Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/TennisBallHolder_making-manual.md)).
 ### How to make your own

 We give more details about how to get the best experiences with the **Tennis Ball Holder** in the *user manual*.

-You can make the Tennis Ball Holder for less than 2€ : more details in the *COSTS* file.
+You can make the Tennis Ball Holder for ~2.5€ : more details in the *COSTS* file.

-To make your own Tennis Ball Holder, follow the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md).
+To make your own Tennis Ball Holder, follow the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/TennisBallHolder_making-manual.md).

 ## CONTRIBUTION